 The iBook laptop dazzled with its looks and its groundbreaking wireless technology.
 It was the first of its kind to do so, using their Airport.
 Suddenly, there was a compact, sleek laptop computer that can wirelessly surf the web and send emails.

-Today, as advanced as laptops are, they’re still decreasing in popularity as a newer, smaller computer has taken over.
+Today, as advanced as laptops are, they’re still decreasing in popularity as newer, smaller computer has taken over.
 I’m referring of course to smartphones.
 However, even as laptops aren’t the most popular computer, they’re still the first choice for many who need more capability than that contained in today’s smartphones.

 What Is A Laptop Computer?

-A laptop computer, or simply laptop, is a portable personal computer that can rest on the user’s lap, or a desk.
+A laptop computer, or simply a laptop, is a portable personal computer that can rest on the user’s lap, or a desk.
 Laptops are more portable than PCs, yet offer very similar performance, making them extremely popular for most students and enterprises.
 Modern laptops are all Wi-Fi enabled, adding to their portability.

 The first smartphone was the Simon Personal Communicator, created in 1994.
 In the nineties, you were the coolest person alive if you had one of these bricks.
 However, fast forward to 2007 and there’s a brand new hot product sweeping the market: the iPhone.

-Smartphones were able to access the internet since earlier in the 2000s.
+Smartphones were able to access the internet earlier in the 2000s.
 However, the iPhone greatly improved the experience.
 Also, while other smartphones at the time had built-in apps, the iPhone had an app store.
-The truly groundbreaking thing about the iPhones relation to applications is that it opened its app store up to 3rd-party developers.
+The truly groundbreaking thing about the iPhone’s relation to applications is that it opened its app store up to 3rd-party developers.

 Suddenly, a whole new industry was created, as well as a whole new class of developers: mobile applications.
-Before long, we had social media apps and awesome game like Angry Birds, don’t even get me started on Flappy Bird!
+Before long, we had social media apps and awesome games like Angry Birds, don’t even get me started on Flappy Bird!
 With most people having a smartphone in their pocket, it has quickly become the most popular personal computer in the world and remains so.